Christmastide in Virginia

-“A Jamestown Christmas” holiday film and special interpretive programs compare and contrast English Christmas customs of the period with how the season may have been observed in the difficult early years of America’s first permanent English colony.
+Special interpretive programs compare and contrast English Christmas customs of the period with how the season may have been observed in the difficult early years of America’s first permanent English colony.
 In 17th-century England, the holiday season – extending from December 25 to January 6 – was a time of merriment and feasting.
-Little is known about Christmases at Jamestown, but it is likely there were few celebrations other than church services to mark the holiday.

-Daily orientation tours of the museum’s outdoor living-history areas will be offered at 11 a.m. and 1 and 3 p.m. during “A Colonial Christmas.”
-Visitors will learn about Jamestown colony’s early years as well as the English colonists’ Christmas at sea in December 1606 and the Powhatan Indian hospitality shown to Captain John Smith’s trading party in 1608 during a winter storm.
+Throughout the month, visitors to the outdoor living-history areas can learn about the Jamestown colony’s early years as well as the English colonists’ Christmas at sea in December 1606, and the Powhatan Indian hospitality shown to Captain John Smith’s trading party in 1608 during a winter storm.
 In the re-created Paspahegh Town, historical interpreters will present ongoing demonstrations on typical winter activities, including food preservation and hunting tools and techniques.

-At the clapboard farmhouse adorned with greenery, historical interpreters compare and contrast 18th-century holiday traditions with those of modern times and demonstrate a variety of holiday activities, including setting a farmhouse table for a holiday feast.
-Visitors can see open-hearth cooking in the farm kitchen and take part in candle-dipping activities.
+On the Revolution-era farm adorned with greenery, historical interpreters compare and contrast 18th-century holiday traditions with those of modern times and demonstrate a variety of holiday activities, including setting the farmhouse table for a holiday feast and open-hearth cooking of period dishes in the farm kitchen.

 Holiday Shopping in Museum Stores

-In time for holiday shopping, museum gift shops extend the visitor experience and offer a unique selection of books, prints, museum reproductions, educational toys, games and souvenirs relating to the 17th and 18th centuries.
-Admission is not required to visit the museum gift shops, open 9 a.m. to 5 p.m. daily.
+In time for holiday shopping, museum gift shops extend the visitor experience and offer a unique selection of books, prints, museum reproductions, hand-made items, educational toys, games and souvenirs relating to the 17th and 18th centuries.
+Admission is not required to visit the gift shops, open 9 a.m. to 5 p.m. daily.